kingsword09/droid-acp/README.md

 ## Sessions (History / Resume)

+This is an **experimental** feature.
+Enable with `npx droid-acp --experiment-sessions` (or set `DROID_ACP_EXPERIMENT_SESSIONS=1`).

-droid-acp supports both ACP `session/load` and `session/resume`:
+droid-acp supports ACP `session/list`, `session/load` and `session/resume`, plus an in-thread workaround command:

+- `/sessions`: list/load sessions from local Droid history (useful because some clients don’t yet persist external ACP agent history)
-- `session/load`: replays the full conversation history back to the client (so reopening Zed can show past messages)
+- `session/load`: replays the full conversation history back to the client
 - `session/resume`: resumes without replay (faster, but the client won’t get old messages from the agent)

-Implementation detail:
+Notes:

 - History is replayed from Droid’s local session store under `~/.factory/sessions` (override with `DROID_ACP_FACTORY_DIR`).
+- Native ACP mode (`--acp`) does not support these helpers.

 ## Session Modes